Caylor777/EasyMcMod-Installer/README.md

 # EasyMcMod Generator
-Create a .exe to easily install mods to the .minecraft/mods folder
+Create a .exe to easily install minecraft mods to the .minecraft/mods folder

 ## Installation
 1.zip or clone the github repository